syncfusion-content/uwp-docs/uwp/Charts/Interactive-Features.md

 The [`Tooltip`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.XySegmentDraggingBase.html#Syncfusion_UI_Xaml_Charts_XySegmentDraggingBase_Tooltip) feature allows you to display any information over a [`ChartSeries`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.ChartSeries.html).
 It is used in conjunction with the pointer or at the data point position.
 It appears when the mouse hovers over any chart segment.
 It is set to display the metadata of the particular segment or data point.

-By default, a small box containing the data points y values are displayed as the Tooltip.
-The y values vary depending on the [`ChartSeries`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.ChartSeries.html).
-For example, a single y value is usually displayed in the Column and [`BarSeries`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.BarSeries.html).
-In the [`FinancialSeries`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.FinancialSeriesBase.html), high, low, open, and close values are displayed in Tooltip.
+By default, a small box containing the data point's Y values is displayed as the Tooltip.
+The Y values vary depending on the [`ChartSeries`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.ChartSeries.html).
+For example, a single Y value is usually displayed in the Column and [`BarSeries`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.BarSeries.html).
+In the [`FinancialSeries`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.FinancialSeriesBase.html), high, low, open, and close values are displayed in the Tooltip.

 The tooltip will be visible if you enable [`ShowTooltip`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.ChartSeriesBase.html#Syncfusion_UI_Xaml_Charts_ChartSeriesBase_ShowTooltip) property as in the below code snippet.